techidaily/site-fox-helps/source/_posts/in-2024-focus-on-essentials-affinity-method.md

 Since Affinity Photo is a desktop software available for a one-time purchase of $40.99, you might be looking for an online free alternative if you need more space or can afford the subscription fee.

-Therefore, we recommend using [Wondershare PixCut](https://pixcut.wondershare.com/), an advanced AI-based online tool developed by[Wondershare Technology.](https://www.wondershare.com/)
+Therefore, we recommend using [Wondershare PixCut](https://pixcut.wondershare.com/), an advanced AI-based online tool developed by [Wondershare Technology.](https://www.wondershare.com/)

 ![wondershare pixcut for removing image background](https://images.wondershare.com/filmora/article-images/2023/03/wondershare-pixcut-for-removing-image-background.png)